chaklam-silpasuwanchai/Python-for-Data-Science/Lectures/06-Deployment/Heroku+Github Action/README.md

 Let's deploy our app online.
 We gonna use **Heroku** which is free but also support paid version.

+### Pre-requisites

+Make sure you have a completely separate repository holding the app that we did last time.

 ### Install heroku cli
 (You can do it in any directory)